heyShraddha/heyShraddha/README.md

 ### 6. Java Virtual Machine (JVM)

 **Definition:**
-The Java Virtual Machine (JVM) is a virtual machine that enables a computer to run Java programs.
-It converts Java bytecode (compiled Java code) into machine code that the computer's hardware can execute.
-The JVM provides a platform-independent environment, meaning Java programs can run on any device with a JVM installed.
-It also manages system memory and provides security and robustness features.
+The Java Virtual Machine (JVM) is a virtual machine that runs Java bytecode.
+It allows Java programs to run on any device or operating system with a JVM installed.
+The JVM converts Java bytecode into machine code that the computer's hardware can execute, providing platform independence.

 **Example:**
 ```java